Henry Yorke Lyell Brown

 Henry Yorke Lyell Brown FGS (23 August 1843 – 22 January 1928) was an Australian geologist, who worked in Western Australia and South Australia.

 Early life and education

 Brown was born on 23 August 1843 at Sydney Mines, Nova Scotia, Canada, the son of Richard Brown, also a geologist, and his wife Sibella, née Barrington.

 He was educated at King's College in Windsor, Nova Scotia, and matriculated in 1862.
-He then studied under T. H. Huxley and John Tyndall at the Royal School of Mines, London, in 1863–64.
+He then studied under T. H. Huxley and John Tyndall at the Royal School of Mines (Imperial College), London, in 1863–64.

 Career

 Brown came to Australia in 1865 and worked on the Geological Survey of Victoria under Alfred Selwyn until 1869.

 Brown was government geologist in Western Australia in 1870–72.
 He discovered the Weld Range, drilled the first artesian bore near Perth, and forecast accurately that the colony's mineral resources would eventually become a main source of its advance.
 In 1872 he worked in private mining in Victoria and New Zealand and two years later rejoined Selwyn in Canada.
 Finding the climate too severe, he returned to Australia to work for the New South Wales government in 1881–82.

 In December 1882 Brown became, at twice his previous salary, government geologist of South Australia.
 He made the first recorded observations of much of the hot, arid interior, often travelling alone but for an "Afghan" camel-driver or Aboriginal guide, under harsh conditions.
 In 1883 he journeyed to the far north-eastern corner of the colony and in 1885 to Silverton and from Port Augusta to Eucla and back.
 He went to the Musgrave Ranges in 1889, and through the Lake Eyre region in 1892.
 His longest journey was made through the Northern Territory from north to south in 1894.